 Foundation vs Practitioner — Which Do You Need?

 PRINCE2 has two active certification levels.
-Foundation is the entry-level credential — it proves you understand the method.
-Practitioner is the professional credential — it proves you can apply the method on real projects.
+Foundation proves you understand the method.
+Practitioner proves you can apply it on real projects.
+Know which one your role actually requires before you start studying.

 Level 1